Mathematical Formulation

 \(uc^p_{\omega ng}, su^p_{\omega ng}, sd^p_{\omega ng}\)

-Commitment, startup and shutdown of generation unit per load level
+Commitment, startup, and shutdown of a generation unit per load level

 {0,1}